wavefrontHQ/docs/pages/doc/display_events.md

 permalink: display_events.html
 summary: This topic describes how to display events in charts.
 ---
-{% include help/events_intro.md %}

-## Displaying Events

-Icons associated with events can be displayed on the X-axis of a chart.
+Icons associated with [events](events) can be displayed on the X-axis of a chart.
 If a single event occurs in a given time interval,  the event icon displays as a dot.
 If two or more events occur in a given time interval, the event icon displays as an asterisk <i class="fa fa-asterisk"></i>.
 The color of an event icon is associated with the severity: